academic integrity, probation, appeals

 Students who have been placed on probation for having a low GPA shall be required to do the following in the order indicated:

-- Meet with the Registrar in order to devise a recovery plan for raising their GPA above the minimum required (e.g., retaking courses with low or failing grades, taking fewer courses at a time so as to achieve higher grades).
+- Meet with the Academic Advisor in order to devise a recovery plan for the upcoming year in order to raise their GPA above the minimum required (e.g., retaking courses with low or failing grades, taking fewer courses at a time so as to achieve higher grades).

-- Meet with the Dean of Students and on the basis of the recovery plan approved by the Registrar discuss any other actions that may need to be taken in order to improve their academic performance (e.g., restricting non-academic activities, taking a course in Academic Writing and/or English).
+- Meet with the Dean of Students and on the basis of the recovery plan approved by the Academic Advisor discuss any other actions that may need to be taken in order to improve their academic performance (e.g., restricting non-academic activities, taking a course in Academic Writing and/or English).

 Action to be Taken at the End of Probation Year